bigbadcon/bbc-11ty/src/faq.md

 ## How much does Go Play NW Online 2022 cost?

-The Sep/Oct 2022 online event is Pay What You Want for the entire weekend!
+The Fall 2022 online event is Pay What You Want for the entire weekend!
 We want to make our event as accessible for folks from various financial backgrounds as possible.

 ## What do you do with the money you collect from Go Play NW Online events?